Overview of teams and channels in Microsoft Teams

 Compete & Research

-It is possible to create Teams that align to the organizational structure.
-This is best used for leaders who want to drive morale, have team specfic reviews, clarify employee onboarding processes, discuss workforce plans and increase visibility across a diverse workforce.
+It's possible to create Teams that align with the organizational structure.
+This is best used for leaders who want to drive morale, have team-specific reviews, clarify employee onboarding processes, discuss workforce plans, and increase visibility across a diverse workforce.

 If your organization has no more than 5,000 users, you can create an org-wide team.
 Org-wide teams provide an automatic way for everyone in an organization to be a part of a single team for collaboration.
 For more information, including best practices for creating and managing an org-wide team, see Create an org-wide team in Microsoft Teams.